somoslosdorados/KDNA/README.md

 Backups, thus created, target a directory or a file, which, on the remote server, will be saved at the root of the user's repository (the one selected during server configuration) on his `/home` directory in a `kdna` folder.

-Backups are automated to run recurrently according to their definitions, and are also encrypted by default for security reasons.
+Backups can be automated to run recurrently according to their configuration, and are also encrypted by default for security reasons.

 ## User installation

-This is the official repository for the DO2023-2026 python CLI backup project.

 ### Prerequisites

- - In order to run the project you will need an **SSH key**, *without any password* on this one.
+ In order to run the project you will need an **SSH key**, *with no passphrase*.
 This will allow us to connect to the server.

 ### Install the KDNA project
-- ### Option 1 :
+- ### Option 1:
     Without cloning the project run the following line in your terminal :
     ```bash
     pip install -e "git+https://github.com/somoslosdorados/KDNA.git/#egg=kdna"